 Disorganization and Forgetfulness

-Adults with ADHD often have a difficult time staying organized and remembering important information.
-This can lead to a life that feels quite chaotic and often out of control.
+Do you have difficulty staying organized and remembering important information?
+Does this lead to a life that feels chaotic and often out of your control?
+Common symptoms of this category include:

 - Always late